-The key audit matter

-As disclosed in Note 17 to the Standalone Financial Statements, the Company's revenue from operations for the year ended 31 March 2020 was INR 164,002.85 Lacs (Previous year INR 203,699.38 Lacs).

-The Company's revenue is derived primarily from sale of products which comprises safety and security systems and its associated components for the automotive industry.

-Standards on Auditing presume that there is fraud risk with regard to revenue recognition.
-Also, revenue is one of the key performance indicators of the Company which makes it susceptible to misstatement.
+The key audit matter How the matter was addressed in our audit As disclosed in Note 17 to the Standalone Financial Statements, the Company's revenue from operations for the year ended 31 March 2020 was INR 164,002.85 Lacs (Previous year INR 203,699.38 Lacs).
+Our audit procedures included: Assessed the appropriateness of the accounting policy for revenue recognition as per the relevant accounting standard; The Company's revenue is derived primarily from sale of products which comprises safety and security systems and its associated components for the automotive industry.
+Evaluated the design and implementation of key controls in relation to revenue recognition and tested the operating effectiveness of such controls for a sample of transactions; Standards on Auditing presume that there is fraud risk with regard to revenue recognition.
+Also, revenue is one of the key performance indicators of the Company which makes it susceptible to Involved our IT specialists to assist us in testing of key IT system controls which impact relating to revenue recognition; misstatement.
+In view of the above, we have identified revenue recognition as a key - Performed detailed testing by selecting samples of revenue transactions recorded during and after the year.
+For such sample,